Prompt Library · 36 prompts

 - Requirements (must have): [list 2-3 hard requirements]

-- Nice to have: [list 2-3]
+- Merits (nice to have): [list 2-3]

 What we offer:

-- [Concrete benefits, not just "competitive salary"]
+- [Concrete benefits, not just "market-rate salary"]

 - [What makes the role unique]

-Write a job listing that:
+Write a job advertisement that:

-- Doesn't start with "At [Company] we are looking for..."
+- Does not start with "We at [Company] are looking for..."

 - Max 400 words